CrossRealms/Splunk-Cyences-App-for-Splunk/docs/user_guide/overview_dashboard.md

 * Clicking on any row within a dashboard panel retrieves more information about the selected alert.
 By doing so, it will automatically redirect the Splunk user to the Forensics dashboard.
 Refer to the **Forensics Dashboard** section for more information.
 * The **Monthly Alerts** section focuses on important aspects of your environment that are less active, but are still necessary to keep track of (i.e., Windows Hosts Missing Update).

+--> <TODO-Ahad> - Can we update the above description with the new severity based notable events showing with different color.
+And also there is multi-select filter for severity selection.

 **Note**: After installing the Cyences App, the Overview dashboard will be empty by default.
 The Overview dashboard only displays enabled alerts and they each have to be manually enabled.
 Refer to the **Enable Alerts and Reports** section to find out how to enable alerts/reports within the Cyences App.

+--> <TODO-Mahir> - shall we enable the alerts by default?
+What's the status now.
+Can we update the above line accordingly.

 ### Globally Detected Malicious IPs